parane/FrontendTraining-Angular/README.md

 >Intial setup in master branch

 ## Intro To Component
-Components are the most basic building block of an UI in an Angular application.
-An Angular application is a tree of Angular components.
-Angular components are a subset of directives. components always have a template (html).The component contains two important things; one is view and another one is some logic.

 ## creating component using Angular-cli

 ```
-ng g component tab1

 ```

 ## creating component manually